rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 _side_note_start
 **Side Note: Type safe experiments** are my favorite approach to programming.
 In the presence of a nice type system, coding can become solving jig-saw puzzles (writing code by using building blocks that can fit only in a correct way).
 A similar process can work even in TypeScript[^jigsaw].
+It is typically enough to provide just enough safety to reduce the implementation solution space to prevent accidental incorrect implementations (this more relaxed approach ignores [Hyrum's Law](https://www.hyrumslaw.com/) but IMO still works well).

 This approach could include an interactive, type checker assisted deductive process (asking the compiler a series of type questions, something akin to type hole driven development[^idris]) or just making a guess and trying to see if the pieces fit.
 The second approach is a form of experimentation.
 Working with _hlint_ (Haskell linter, other static tools that do similar things exist) is lots of experimental fun too.